-What are the advantages and disadvantages of a company voluntary arrangement?
+What are the advantages and disadvantages of a Company Voluntary Arrangement (CVA)?

 - Board and shareholders generally remain in control of the company.

 - Has much lower costs than administration or receivership.